-When towing using a rope, avoid sudden starts, etc. which place excessive stress on the towing hook and rope.

-The towing hook or rope may become damaged, broken debris may hit people and cause serious damage.

-Do not turn the engine switch to the "LOCK" position.
+- When towing using cables or chains, avoid sudden starts, etc. which place excessive stress on the towing hooks, cables or chains.
+The towing hooks, cables or chains may become damaged, broken debris may hit people, and cause serious damage. - Do not turn the engine switch to the "LOCK" position.
 There is a possibility that the steering wheel is locked and cannot be operated.

-- To prevent damage to the vehicle when towing using a wheel-lift type truck - Do not tow the vehicle from the rear when the engine switch is in the "LOCK" position or the key is removed.

-The steering lock mechanism is not strong enough to hold the front wheels straight.

-- 2WD models: When raising the vehicle from the rear, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
-Without adequate clearance, the vehicle could be damaged while being towed from the rear. - 4WD models: When raising the vehicle, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
-Without adequate clearance, the vehicle could be damaged while being towed.
+- To prevent damage to the vehicle when towing using a wheel-lift type truck - Do not tow the vehicle from the rear when the engine switch is in the "LOCK" position or the key is removed. - The steering lock mechanism is not strong enough to hold the front wheels straight. - When raising the vehicle, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
+Without adequate clearance, the vehicle could be damaged while being towed. - To prevent damage to the vehicle when towing with a sling-type truck.